SJonesy/uo_aeternum/README.md

 - House NPCs/Addons: TBD, most likely there will be NPCs/Addons to help you gain skills and also to make houses near farming spots stronger (res stone? free reags in house? free gate from house to town? bank deposit?)

 ## Complete Features
 - Heh

+### Seasonality

+### Achievements

+### Murderer System

+### Early Cash Pressure

+## Misc Thoughts as I have them
+- No hostile murderer magic on Moonglow island; it's protected by the council of mages
+- NPCs that only murderers can farm that are very good cash.
+A town of citizens that are mobs.
+The idea being that reds can be actively hunted because they'll be farming, so whatever this ends up being make travel in and out limited.
+- Think of other ways to make playing a red feel more like a lifestyle choice-- shops that only murderers can use?
+NPCs that only murderers can hire?
+Obviously reds will always be an alt of someone with a blue, but the idea is that some guilds/individuals will spend the majority of their time on a red.
+- Secure place to trade kinda like Shelter Island on Outlands.
+Maybe a hub for all instanced content.
+- "Focus" skill lets you meditate through armor?
+Plate mage builds are really cool..
+- PvP Event: first team to either "capture a flag" or kill 33% of the enemy team wins the round, best of 3 or 5.
+Flag spawns after 2 minutes.
+Mounted versions of this event are the only time mounts are available on the server.
+- 3 faction PvP system, Order/Chaos/Balance.
+Old School parry mages, and find a custom shield for the balance faction.
+- PvE class based system.
+Wearable/tradeable/lootable items that give you a set of "class" powers.
+These don't overwrite your existing template, so class + skills creates a large variety of PvE options.